Canton F.C.: History

-The club was established in 2006, initially playing in the Cardiff & District League.
+The club was established as Canton Liberal FC in 2006, named after a local social club, and initially played in the Cardiff & District League.
 In their first four seasons they won each divisional title.
 They were champions of the Premier Division in the 2012–13 season, joining the South Wales Amateur League Division Two, where they were champions in 2014–15.
 They joined the newly formed South Wales Alliance League for the 2015–16 season, and were again league champions, gaining promotion to the Premier Division for the 2016–17 season.